andrewducker/PowershellLinkPoster/README.md

 If you're inside a corporate firewall then you will probably need to set the ProxyCredentials parameter.
 And unless you have external SMTP access you'll need an internal mail server (use the "smtpServer" parameter).

+And you can change the posting time from midday by overriding the "linksEndTime" parameter like so:

+`-linksEndTime = (get-date -Minute 0 -Second 0 -Hour 8 -Millisecond 0)`
+which will post linksfor the 24 hours preceding 8am this morning.

 All suggestions/merge requests gratefully received.